 P.S.
 15 Patrick F. Daly

-Middle school choices: Most students go to IS 88, Brooklyn School for Collaborative Studies and MS 51.
+MIDDLE SCHOOL CHOICES: Most students go to IS 88, Brooklyn School for Collaborative Studies, Boerum Hill School for International Studies, MS 51 and Park Slope Collegiate.
 (A lack of public transportation or subways makes commuting to Manhattan and outer-Brooklyn schools a discouraging prospect.)

 ADMISSIONS: Neighborhood school.
 (Pamela Wheaton, May 2013; updated, school data, Lydie Raschka, August 2017)